-- Neutral, earthy colours such as beige, grey, white, black, denim, rust, mustard, blush, blues all look beautiful in the locations I generally shoot at.
+- Neutral, earthy colours such as beige, grey, white, black, denim, rust, mustard, blush, blues all look beautiful in different types of locations.

 - Make sure you don't put everyone in jeans.
 Mix it up, texture and colour.
 Maybe girls in skirts and boys in chinos while dad wears jeans etc.

 - Avoid large prints, patterns and any large graphics or logos.

 - Avoid being overly matchy-matchy, ideally everyone should have some variations in their colours.

 - Make sure you consider your shoes!
 Classic shoes or barefoot is best!
 Remember to choose footwear that works with the location we are working in.